REP-Julian/Github-Auto-Contribution/README.md

-> The best error message is the one that never shows up. — Thomas Fuchs
+> It does not matter how slowly you go as long as you do not stop. — Confucius

 ---
-*Auto-updated: 2026-08-27 09:26:11*
+*Auto-updated: 2026-08-29 10:01:42*